jcaillon/Notes/git/git.md

 ### git init

-Initializes a git repository – creates the initial ‘.git’ directory in a new or existing project.
+Initializes a git repository – creates the initial `.git` directory in a new or existing project.

 Good to know, you can define a new template for the initial .git folder.
 This allows you to modify the default hooks (for instance).